 FastStore API is an interface between your ecommerce platform and your store's frontend.
 It uses GraphQL (opens in a new tab), a query language for APIs and a runtime for fulfilling queries, in order to expose structured data from everyday ecommerce tasks to frontend components.

-The FastStore API allows you to get all information you need for a given page.
-You can customize your query to get exactly the data you need and even extend the GraphQL schema to fetch data not natively available.
+The FastStore API allows you to get all the information you need for a given page.
+You can customize your query to get exactly the data you need and even use the API extension feature to fetch data not natively available.
 Following these best practices helps to maintain your site's performance at optimal levels.

 With the FastStore API, you can: